GitMirroring/gnuboot/site/news/translations.md

 I've recently added support for translations to the [Untitled Static Site Generator](https://untitled.vimuser.org/), which the Libreboot website uses.
-Pages on libreboot.org are written in Markdown, and this software generates HTML pages.
+Pages on libreboot.srht.site are written in Markdown, and this software generates HTML pages.

 This very page that you are reading was created this way!